Pila, Laguna: Pila Museum

-Pila Museum is one of the Municipal Museums in Laguna—the other one being in Paete.
+Pila Museum is one of the Municipal Museums in Laguna, the other one being in Paete.
 The museum is under the direct jurisdiction of the office of the mayor of Pila.
-It was built through the efforts of the Pila Historical Society Foundation, a group of concerned citizens that seek to preserve the cultural heritage of Pila.
+It was built through the efforts of the Pila Historical Society Foundation, a group of concerned citizens that seeks to preserve the cultural heritage of Pila.
 The museum was built on November 10, 1993, from funds raised by the foundation.
-The foundation was also responsible for securing the declaration of the town as a National Historical Landmark, which was granted in the year 2000.
-The declaration was formalized by the installation of a landmark in the middle of the open field adjacent to the museum on December 4, 2007, with former president Fidel V. Ramos as the guest of honor.
+The foundation was also responsible for securing the declaration of the town as a National Historical Landmark.
+The declaration, granted in 2000, was formalized via the installation of a landmark in the middle of the open field adjacent to the museum on December 4, 2007, with former president Fidel V. Ramos as the guest of honor.